Skip to content

 Related Insights

-Trading activity rose slightly in April with four above-normal1 days compared to just two in March, according to the Alight Solutions 401(k) IndexTM.
+401(k) investors were light traders in Q2, with just nine above-normal1 days, compared to 14 in Q1, according to the Alight Solutions 401(k) IndexTM.

-Trading activity was subdued in March with just two above-normal1 days, according to the Alight Solutions 401(k) Index™.
-Investors favored equity funds on 11 of 20 days.
+Trading activity was down slightly in May with just three above-normal1 days compared to four in April, according to the Alight Solutions 401(k) IndexTM.